Testing center limitations during the COVID-19 pandemic

 - Portland/Rock Creek: Portland Community College — Closed indefinitely

-- Wilsonville: Clackamas Community College — Closed indefinitely
+- Wilsonville: Clackamas Community College — Closed (opening anticipated in May 2022)

 Depending on the exam and license, you may consider examining in a state where there is partial reciprocity with Oregon and where paper exams may possibly still be offered.
 Oregon has partial reciprocity with Washington and Idaho.
 Note: Because of public health related concerns, some states may temporarily cease offering paper exams with little notice.
 Check frequently with that state prior to making plans.